 For general information about the Kavli Institute, to be added to our colloquium mailing list, or to report website updates or corrections, please contact:

-The Astrophysics Division of the Physics Department at MIT (Division Head: Scott Hughes) is primarily located on floors 5 and 6 of the MIT Kavli Institute (MIT Building 37).
+The Astrophysics Division of the Physics Department at MIT (Division Head: Scott Hughes) is primarily located on floors 5 and 6 of the MIT Kavli Institute (McNair Building 37).
 We co-sponsor a weekly MIT Astrophysics Colloquium and an Astrophysics Brown Bag Lunch Series with the MIT Kavli Institute.

 For general inquiries about the Astrophysics Division, please contact: